isaacnmm/pestpolicy-hugo2XX/content/posts/can-bed-bugs-make-you-sick/index.md

 You will even feel sick if you are living in the house infested by bed bugs.
 You may not even desire to fall asleep on that bed when you know they will attack you.

-Some people face sleepless night due to fear of bed bug invasion even when sleep
-- even when sleep is really vital to human being.
+Some people face sleepless night due to fear of bed bug invasion even when sleep- even when sleep is really vital to human being.
 This effect is more for the case of children.

 This torture may be more alarming especially when you try to kill them without success.
 Continuous lack of sleep may even lead to depression.